Commercial wall coating in Coventry

 - The proposed coating system, with the reasoning stated

 The work then follows that order on site: causes fixed, surfaces prepared, system applied in suitable weather.
-Surveys run across the West Midlands and into Warwickshire, so Nuneaton, Warwick, Leamington Spa and Birmingham are covered on the same basis as Coventry itself.
+Our surveys cover the West Midlands and into Warwickshire.
+So Nuneaton, Warwick, Leamington Spa and Birmingham are all covered on the same basis as Coventry itself.

 The honest part: when we advise against it

-Some surveys end with us recommending no coating, and we treat that as a good outcome.
-Structural movement needs an engineer before a decorator.
-Damp from failed rainwater goods, defective copings or bridged damp-proof courses must be cured at source, because a coating over a live defect hides the problem while the fabric deteriorates behind it.
+Some surveys end with us recommending no coating.
+We see that as a good outcome.
+Structural movement needs an engineer before it needs a decorator.
+Damp from failed rainwater goods, defective copings or bridged damp-proof courses must be fixed at source.
+A coating over a live defect just hides the problem while the building fabric rots behind it.
 Hollow render has to come off.
-Exposed or corroding reinforcement in concrete needs proper repair, not paint.
-And a sound elevation sometimes needs nothing but the reassurance of a written report saying so.
-Whatever the evidence supports is what the report will say.
+Exposed or corroding reinforcement in concrete needs proper repair, not just paint.
+And sometimes, a sound elevation needs nothing more than the reassurance of a written report saying so.
+Whatever the evidence supports, that’s what the report will say.

 Choosing survey-led for a working city

-Coventry’s commercial stock mostly consists of working buildings: trading premises, offices, industrial units, mixed-use blocks.
-Their owners need maintenance decisions that stand up to scrutiny, not doorstep promises.
-A survey-led contractor provides a documented diagnosis from your own building, a specification tied to its actual construction and condition, itemised pricing, and written advice that includes the no-coating option.
-On a building stock as distinctive as this city’s, that is not a refinement.
-It is the minimum standard the work deserves.
+Coventry’s commercial buildings are mostly working buildings: trading premises, offices, industrial units, mixed-use blocks.
+Their owners need maintenance decisions that stand up to scrutiny, not just doorstep promises.
+A survey-led contractor gives you a documented diagnosis of your actual building, a specification tied to its real construction and condition, itemised pricing, and written advice that includes the no-coating option.
+For a building stock as distinctive as Coventry’s, that’s not a refinement.
+It’s the minimum standard the work deserves.